NashTech-Labs/Automation-of-creating-alerts-in-GCP-using-Jenkins/README.md

 `stage('Logging into Google Cloud and Get Access Token')`

-Mention the developer.json file containing developers name inside developers folder.

 Create a Jenkins pipeline using this repository and build that pipeline by passing parameters to it.
+Mention the High_CPU_Usage_Alert file containing alerts configurations.

 ![jenkins_pipeline](https://i.postimg.cc/j2cWP0ZH/Screenshot-from-2023-09-09-11-59-40.png)